opentok/opentok-ios-sdk-samples/4.Overlay-Graphics/README.md

    archiving the session.

 *  All SVG Icons are included in the class file TBExampleSVG.m as NSStrings.

+*   Note that this sample application is not supported in the XCode iOS Simulator because the custom video capturer needs to acquire video from an iOS device camera.

 [1]: ../2.Lets-Build-OTPublisher
 [2]: https://tokbox.com/opentok/tutorials/create-session/#media-mode